huggingface/transformers/docs/source/en/llm_tutorial.md

 ## Further resources

-While the core principles of autoregressive generation are straightforward, taking the most out of your LLM can be a challenging endeavour, as there are many moving parts.
-This section is here to serve as a reference for next steps.
+While the autoregressive generation process is relatively straightforward, making the most out of your LLM can be a challenging endeavor because there are many moving parts.
+For your next steps to help you dive deeper into LLM usage and understanding:

 <!-- TODO: complete with new guides -->
 ### Advanced generate usage